joshcarp/decimal/README.md

 # Why fixed precision
 Most implementations of a decimal floating point datatype implement an 'arbitrary precision' type, which often uses an underlying big int.
 This gives flexibility in that as the number grows, the number of bits assigned to the number grows ( and thus 'arbitrary precision').
 This library is different as it specifies a 64 bit decimal datatype as specified in the ieee-754R standard.
-This gives the sacrifice of being able to represent arbitrarily large numbers, but is faster than other arbitrary precision libraries.
+This gives the sacrifice of being able to represent arbitrarily large numbers, but can be faster than other arbitrary precision libraries.